MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 ### Call transcript and translation

-- **Conversation tab**: Displays the written record of the call and timeline where you can read, comment, and translate.
+- **Conversation tab**:

+    The **Conversation** tab displays the written record of the call and timeline where you can read, comment, and translate.

     The following image is an example of the **Conversation** tab: